tixset/VigenereCipher/README.md

 ---

-# Example of Vision cipher in several programming languages
+# Example of Vigenere cipher in several programming languages

-*Vigener cipher is the addition of a block of plaintext with a key modulo the power of the alphabet.*
+*Vigenere cipher is the addition of a block of plaintext with a key modulo the power of the alphabet.*

 Once upon a time, I had the need to transfer an encrypted string of text between the server and the client.